Tetanus and Pertussis Vaccine

 Vaccines, like any medicine, can cause serious problems, up to and including death.
 But this risk is very small.
 The harm from these diseases, if people stopped being vaccinated, outweigh the vaccine risks.
 Nonetheless, some of the problems that can develop include:

-Mild problems: Examples of these problems include soreness, redness, or swelling at the vaccination site.
-These problems start within hours to a day or two of the shot and last 1 to 2 days.
+Mild problems: soreness, redness, or swelling at the vaccination site.
+These problems start within hours to a day or two of the shot and last 1 to 2 days, and usually occur on the 4th and 5th doses of Tdap.
+Fussiness, tiredness, and vomiting are also mild problems.

 What should be done if a serious reaction occurs?